 - Motor and physical development—gross and fine motor development, safety, health, nutrition, and more

-Please note that the Khan Academy Kids mobile app is separate from the main Khan Academy website and requires a separate account.
-If you already have an account on khanacademy.org you will still need to sign up separately for the Khan Academy Kids mobile app, but you can use the same email address for the new account.
+Please note: The Khan Academy Kids mobile app is separate from the main Khan Academy website and requires a separate account because the accounts are not linked.
+If you already have an account on khanacademy.org you will still need to sign up separately for the Khan Academy Kids mobile app.

 How do children use the app?

 From the home screen, students can choose to tap the big green button to start a personalized learning journey with Kodi the bear, or they can choose their own activities from the Library or character rooms.

 The Learning Path automatically cycles through topics like math, language arts, logic, and social-emotional development.
 The Learning Path surfaces content at a level that is appropriate for each student based on how they are doing in the app.
 If students get interrupted while playing on the Learning Path, they will automatically start at the next lesson upon returning to the app and pressing the play button.

 Are books in the app mapped to reading levels?